Hair Plopping: The Foolproof Curly Girl Method for Defined Curls

 Should You Try Hair Plopping for Volume?

 Thin or limp-haired ladies, listen up: not only could plopping hair leave the curls more manageable, it also helps create volume.
 Air drying loose hair can create static (remember, static = frizz) as the curls move against each other.
 It can also leave your overall style looking flat as the weight of wet hair can pull the roots down against your head.

 Hair plopping, however, can add lasting volume to your tresses as it keeps the curls compact.
 By securing your hair on top of your head, your curls will dry tight and lifted at the root, helping them look fuller.

-Plus, this method will help enhance and define your curl pattern.
-So, you can always scrunch your coils with a little Catwalk by TIGI Curls Rock Amplifier to give them a boost.
+Plus, this method of hair plopping will help enhance and define your curl pattern.
+So, you can always scrunch your coils with a little TRESemmé Flawless Curls Extra Hold Mousse to give them a boost.